-On May 2, 2023, UEC announced completion of a S-K 1300 Technical Report Summary for the Roughrider project titled "The Roughrider Uranium Project, Saskatchewan, Canada" with an issued date of April 25, 2023 (the "Roughrider Technical Report"), outlining 27.8 million pounds U3O8 in 389,000 tonnes grading 3.25% U3O8 in the Indicated category and 36.0 million pounds U3O8 in 359,000 tonnes grading 4.55% U3O8 in the Inferred category.
-The Roughrider Technical Report is available under UEC's profile at www.sedar.com and www.edgar.com.
-Additionally, UEC indicated the intention of completing an expanded Technical Report Summary including the economic parameters on the project in 2023.
+• Roughrider Project - On May 2, 2023, UEC announced completion of a S-K 1300 Technical Report Summary for the Roughrider project titled "The Roughrider Uranium Project, Saskatchewan, Canada" with an issued date of April 25, 2023, a copy of which is available under UEC's profile at www.sec.gov, outlining 27.8 million pounds U3O8 in 389,000 tonnes grading 3.25% U3O8 in the indicated category and 36.0 million pounds U3O8 in 359,000 tonnes grading 4.55% U3O8 in the inferred category.
+Additionally, in such announcement, UEC indicated the intention of completing an expanded Technical Report Summary including the economic parameters on the project in 2023.
 On May 23, 2023, UEC announced that it had selected consultants to conduct an initial assessment economic study under S-K1300 of the project and environmental baseline work for the project.